Airbnb revamps anti-discrimination policy

-Online rental marketplace Airbnb will address reports of widespread racial discrimination against non-white guests by displaying user photos less prominently, promoting instant bookings and changing some of its technology, according to a report commissioned by the company.
+(Reuters) - Online rental marketplace Airbnb will address reports of widespread racial discrimination against non-white guests by displaying photos less prominently on its website, promoting instant bookings and changing some of its technology, according to a report commissioned by the company.

-The report, released on Thursday, followed months of criticism of Airbnb, sparked partly by comments under Twitter hashtag #AirbnbWhileBlack about hosts' discrimination against black people.
+The report, released on Thursday, followed months of criticism of Airbnb, sparked partly by comments under Twitter hashtag #AirbnbWhileBlack about discrimination against black people.

 "Bias and discrimination have no place on Airbnb, and we have zero tolerance for them," Chief Executive Officer Brian Chesky wrote in an email to users.
 "Unfortunately, we have been slow to address these problems, and for this I am sorry."

-Before the end of the year, Airbnb will roll out changes to its reservation request system that emphasize trip details, reviews and verified IDs while downplaying users' photos, said the report from Laura Murphy & Associates.
+Before the end of the year, Airbnb will roll out changes to its reservation request system that emphasize trip details, reviews and verified IDs while testing various formats that downplay users' photos, said the report from Laura Murphy & Associates.

-San Francisco-based Airbnb will also expand its instant booking program, which allows guests to make reservations without prior host approval, to 1 million of its 2 million listings by January.
+San Francisco-based Airbnb will also expand its instant book program, which allows guests who meet preferences preset by hosts to make reservations without prior approval, to 1 million of its 2 million listings by January.

+Under that program, hosts can require guests to provide Airbnb with government issued ID or have or a 4.5 out of 5 star rating to be approved for booking.
+Hosts can also cancel bookings without paying a fee if they have issues with guests' behavior.

-It will also implement technology that prevents hosts from booking new guests if they tell another guest their listing is unavailable for the same time frame.
+The company will also implement technology that prevents hosts from booking new guests if they tell another guest their listing is unavailable for the same time frame.

 Starting Nov.
 1, Airbnb users must agree to treat fellow members without bias regardless of race, religion, national origin, disability, sex, gender identity, sexual orientation or age.